Appointment with Death (film)

 Appointment with Death is a 1988 American mystery film and sequel produced and directed by Michael Winner.
 Made by Golan-Globus Productions, the film is an adaptation of the 1938 Agatha Christie novel Appointment with Death featuring the detective Hercule Poirot.
-The screenplay was written by Winner as well as Peter Buckman and Anthony Shaffer.
+The screenplay was co-written by Winner, Peter Buckman, and Anthony Shaffer, the latter writing the script ten years earlier.

 The film stars Peter Ustinov as Poirot, along with Lauren Bacall, Carrie Fisher, John Gielgud, Piper Laurie, Hayley Mills, Jenny Seagrove and David Soul.
-It is a follow-up to numerous other theatrical and made-for-television adaptions starring Ustinov, as well as 1974's Murder On The Orient-Express.
+It is a follow-up to numerous other theatrical and made-for-television adaptions starring Ustinov, as well as 1974's Murder On The Orient Express.

 It marks Ustinov's final portrayal of Hercule Poirot.

 Plot

-Emily Boynton, stepmother to the three Boynton children – Lennox, Raymond, and Carol – and mother to Ginevra, blackmails the family lawyer, Jefferson Cope, into destroying her late husband's second will that left them $200,000 each, which would free them from Mrs. Boynton's domination.
+Emily Boynton, stepmother to the three Boynton children – Lennox, Raymond, and Carol – and mother to Ginevra, blackmails the family lawyer, Jefferson Cope, into destroying her late husband's second will that would split his fortune between her and his children, leaving them $200,000 each, freeing them from her controlling presence.
+The original will leaves all of the Boynton fortune to Emily, only splitting it even amongst the children upon her death.

-She takes the stepchildren and Nadine, her daughter-in-law serving as a nurse, on holiday to Europe.
+She takes the stepchildren and Nadine, her daughter-in-law, on holiday to Europe.
 In Trieste, the great detective Hercule Poirot runs into an old friend, Dr. Sarah King.
 Sarah soon falls in love with Raymond Boynton, to Emily's disapproval.

 Lady Westholme is introduced.
-She was born American but has had British nationality for the last ten years due to her marriage, during which she became an MP.
-She, archaeologist Miss Quinton, and lawyer Jefferson Cope (the same) are also on their way to Jerusalem and Qumran.
+She was born American but has had British nationality for the last ten years due to marriage, during which she became an MP.
+She, archaeologist Miss Quinton, and lawyer Cope are also on their way to Jerusalem and Qumran.

-The Boynton family are surprised to see Cope on board the ship.
-The adult step-children discover the existence of a second will since their father told Lennox before he died but no one can prove this.
+The Boynton family are surprised to see Cope on the ship.
+The adult step-children discover the existence of a second will their father told Lennox about before he died.
 Emily continues to bully her step-children.
 Cope is flirting with Nadine who overtly accepts his courting.
 He also resists Emily's demand that he stay away from them.
-Emily poisons Cope's wine, but this is spilt when Nadine's husband thumps Cope, having found an engraved cigarette case given to Nadine by Cope.
-Poirot observes a fly drinking from the spill and dying, and keeps a close eye on the family when they disembark.
+Emily poisons Cope's wine with her digitalis medication, but this is spilt when Nadine's husband strikes Cope, having found an engraved cigarette case which Cope had given her.
+Poirot observes several cockroaches drinking from the spill and dying, and keeps a close eye on the family when they disembark.

 At the archaeological dig, Cope, Nadine, Lennox, Carol, Raymond and Dr King go for a walk, but Lennox turns back, upset by his wife's preference for Cope.
 Later the others return one by one.
-Dr King notices an Arab man hovering over Emily.
+Dr King notices an Arab man trying to wake Emily.
 When she goes over, she finds Emily dead.
-Dr King thinks Emily died of a heart attack but Poirot points out it is wise to be suspicious when there is a death of someone who is widely hated.
-He asks Dr King to check her medical bag and she finds it disordered, with an empty bottle of digitalis and there is a missing syringe.
+Dr. King examines the body and identifies the cause of death as heart failure, but Poirot points out it is wise to be suspicious when there is a death of someone who is widely hated.
+He asks Dr King to check her medical bag and she finds it disordered, with an empty bottle of digitalis and a syringe missing.